 Non commercial & committed to the public good

-We have no commercial contracts and provide all our research open source and IP rights free.
+We have no commercial contracts and provide all of our research open source and IP rights-free.
 This policy minimizes financial conflicts of interest and guarantees the public good driven nature of our work.

 Our governance and our funding structure is designed to be diversified and multi-stakeholder.
-This ensures that our research is not designed to represent a particular interest group, but rather our best understanding of the truth.
+This helps ensure that our research does not represent a particular interest group, but rather our best understanding of the truth.